-10. Part II of the global compact is the CRRF as adopted by the United Nations General Assembly (A/RES/71/1, Annex I).
+10. Part II of the global compact is the comprehensive refugee response framework (CRRF) as adopted by the United Nations General Assembly (A/RES/71/1, Annex I).
 This constitutes an integral part of the global compact.

 III.
 Programme of action